smithki/eslint-config/README.md

 }
 ```

 By default, all configuration from [`./rules`](./rules) is included.
-Each configuration files is available as a separate file so you can mix in just what you need!
-So you can also do:
+Depending on your use-case, only a subset of configuration may be required:

 ```javascript
 // NOTE: This is the recommended order of inclusion.